PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 I recently released a command-line executable that can be used instead of the python script, as well as a batch file to make running it more straightforward: auto_cal_p5_v0.bat and auto_cal_p5_v0.exe (you will need both files in the same directory). <br/>
 The [Visual C++ Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=48145) may be required whether you use the executable or the Python script. <br/>
 If you prefer to use Python, you will need the additional packages included with [WinPython](http://winpython.github.io/). <br/>
-**Mac/OSX Installation (not tested):** <br/>
+**Mac/OSX Installation** (not tested): <br/>
 Download [Python for Mac](https://www.python.org/downloads/mac-osx/) <br/>
 Install [pyserial](https://stackoverflow.com/questions/31228787/install-pyserial-mac-os-10-10) <br/>
 Install [scipy and related packages](https://www.scipy.org/install.html) <br/>

 4) The points that the nozzle probes need to be consistent.
 I.E., if you're using tape, a sticker, PEI, glass, mirror, etc., you need to make sure the nozzle taps that for every probe point.
 If using tape, make sure it covers the entire build surface without overlapping.
 Whatever build surface you choose, make sure you remove the stock sticker before application because you want everything as flat as possible.
 If you typically use glue/hairspray on your bed, I recommend cleaning it off beforehand.
-The script will most definitely not work if the effector is colliding with a bed clip before the nozzle can probe the bed.
+The script will most definitely not work if the effector is colliding with a bed clip or other obstructions before the nozzle can probe the bed.

 5) Dennis wrote the spreadsheet assuming you have his hold-down clips installed (see previously linked tutorial).
 This is not an optional step.
 You should also tune your belts if you haven't done so recently.